 The next morning with just hours to spare before my flight to Kazakhstan, I stepped out to find a dedicated team of street cleaners finishing their work and the square in a pristine state.

-Jumping on a metro, something you must do in Kyiv to appreciate individual stations impressive decoration, I headed out to the Motherland Monument, an imposing and towering statue well known in the city.
+Jumping on a metro, something you must do in Kyiv to appreciate the individual stations’ impressive decoration, I headed out to the Motherland Monument, an imposing and towering statue well known in the city.

-Goodbye, calm and relaxed Kyiv, hello everything I’ve ever read about driving in Ukraine.
+Goodbye, calm and relaxed Kyiv, and hello to everything I’ve ever read about driving in Ukraine.